SLAMPAI/generative-models-for-highres-solar-images/README.md

 - Diffusion code is based on [OpenAI's ADM](https://github.com/openai/guided-diffusion), thanks to the authors.
 - ProjectedGAN code is based on <https://github.com/autonomousvision/projected-gan>, thanks to the authors.

+We would like to thank Ruggero Vasile for his contributions during the initial phases of the project with StyleGAN2 models, including data gathering, data pre-processing and preparation, as well as Yuri Shprits for support in the begining of the project.
+We would like to also thank Katja Schwarz for all her insights and experiment suggestions on our ProjectedGAN ablations.
+This work is supported by the Helmholtz Association Initiative and Networking Fund under the Helmholtz AI platform grant and the HAICORE@JSC partition.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at the Jülich Supercomputing Centre (JSC).
+Partial support of DFG (SFB 1491) is acknowledged.